SpaceLearner/SessionRec-pytorch/README.md

 ## MSGIFSR

-This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation baselines.
-We mainly follow the implementation of lessr.
+This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation models.
+We mainly follow the implementation of [lessr](https://github.com/twchen/lessr).
 (Tianwen Chen, Raymond Wong, KDD 2020)

 ## Baselines